SoftwareHeritage/swh-dataset/docs/graph/dataset.rst

 2025-10-08
 ~~~~~~~~~~

-A full export of the graph dated from May 2025
+A full export of the graph dated from October 2025

 - **Columnar tables (Apache ORC)**: